California Statewide Study of People Experiencing Homelessness: All Related Resources

 News

-California has Spent Billions to Fight Homelessness.
-The Problem has Gotten Worse
+California Has Spent Billions to Fight Homelessness.
+The Problem Has Gotten Worse

 CNN